 Complete the online application, and include these documents:

-- Invoices or screen shots of expenses funds will be used to cover,
+- Invoices or screen shots of expenses that the loan funds will be used to cover.

 - Either a copy your USCIS receipt (electronic or paper receipt) for filing USCIS Form I-765 with an eligibility category beginning with C, or if you are an asylum seeker and your USCIS Form I-589 has been pending for less than 150 days, a copy of the USCIS Form I-589 filing receipt.